Category Archives: New Photos

 Bless you, Donald Michael Gallery (July 29,* 1922 – October 11, 2014).

-*It should be noted that, due to the secrecy surrounding Donald’s birth and that Barbara staged his adoption—presenting him to the world as her adopted son to avoid a career-damning scandal—, his birthday cannot be determined from available records and was unknown even to him.
+*It should be noted that, due to the secrecy surrounding Donald’s birth and that Barbara staged his adoption—presenting him to the world as her adopted son to avoid a career-damning scandal—his birthday cannot be determined from available records and was unknown even to him.
 A gap in Barbara’s work schedule at Metro Pictures indicates that it occurred sometime between the end of June and mid-July 1922.
 ZaSu Pitts, Barbara’s close friend, nonspecifically placed the date around the end of June.
 Complicating matters is the seeming nonexistence of an official birth certificate for Donald.
 Decades later, in order to enlist in the United States Army Air Corps, he requested a birth certificate from Hope Cottage—the orphanage where his staged adoption took place—with perplexing results; he received three different birth certificates from the orphanage, all with conflicting dates and months, and all guaranteed to be correct at various times.
 On one, his birthday is documented as being the same day as Barbara’s, July 28 (but in 1922, not 1896).
 He ultimately decided to celebrate his birthday on July 29, a date recorded on another of the certificates.
 ZaSu, as a busy actress raising both Donald and her biological daughter, always celebrated her children’s birthdays with a party on the same day—the date of her daughter’s birth—in April.
 (For more information, see my related blog post, “Farewell to a Gentleman: A Tribute to Donald Michael Gallery.”)

 Newly Added Photographs and a Few Words from Barbara…